ThemalLakruwan/edu-stream/README.md

 MinIO 403 or “bucket not found”
 Create the edustream bucket in the console (Step 4).
 Ensure S3_* env vars match.

-Ports already in use
-Change host ports in docker-compose.dev.yml.

-Windows/WSL2 file permission issues
-Clone inside the WSL2 filesystem.
-Use Docker Desktop with WSL integration.

-9. Sharing with a colleague

-Send them:

-The repo (minus real secrets)

-This guide

-A .env bundle with safe test values (or .env.example files)

-Optional: Postman collection with example requests

 Quick Smoke Test
 # Auth